 The wine was an effective dream enhancer.
 We let our imaginations loose as we talked about how we could potentially live our lives together.
 The future took many shapes.

 - How could we both be as happy as possible together?

 Honestly, it was overwhelming.
 Our lives three months ahead were like a blank slate.
 Everything seemed possible!
 Nothing was certain!
 Anything could happen!

 Next, we organized those dreams in terms of feasibility, urgency, and requirements.
 (To meet certain goals, we had to accomplish others first.)
 During this process, we tried to keep things fair.
-We both got the same number of stickynotes.
-All goals were open to debate, yet at the same time we tried to figure how to best help each other achieving them going forward!
+We both got the same number of sticky notes.
+All goals were open to debate, yet at the same time, we tried to figure out how to best help each other achieve them going forward!
 Our aim was to work together as a couple.

 Our dreams included things like: